SandeepPoonia30/flipkart-cx-ijs/README.md

    - Resolution (how to solve the issue)
    - Disposition (final status of the complaint)

-**3.Notes Generation:** The code generates tailored notes for the agent to copy.
+**3. Notes Generation:** The code generates tailored notes for the agent to copy.
 These notes likely include:

    - Summary of the issue
    - Steps for the agent to take